Business Term Loans

 When a Term Loan Beats a Line of Credit

 Term loans also win when predictable payments matter for cash flow planning.
-A fixed monthly payment lets you build your operating budget around a known expense, whereas a line of credit's interest cost fluctuates month to month based on your balance.
+A fixed monthly payment lets you budget around a known expense.

-If you're buying a $300,000 piece of equipment, a term loan at 8.5% will almost certainly cost less in total interest than a line of credit at 13% — even if the LOC rate is higher only because you'd be using nearly 100% of the drawn amount for the entire repayment period.
+The rate advantage holds even if you'd use nearly 100% of the drawn amount for the entire repayment period.
 The rate gap matters most when utilization is high and duration is long.

 Term Loan vs Line of Credit Cost Comparison Calculator